rwilson504/Blogger/pcf-in-visual-studio/pcf-in-visual-studio.md

 Add **Node.js development** option

 ## Typescript - Get Current Version SDK
-In order to get TypeScript Intellisense for your PCF component in Visual Studio you will need to install the current TypeScript SDK.
+In order to get TypeScript Intellisense for your PCF component in Visual Studio you will need to install the TypeScript SDK which matches the version of TypeScript current installed on your machine.

 Open a PowerShell windows and run the following command to get your current TypeScript version.
 ```
 tsc --version
 ```